Formality properties of finitely generated groups and Lie algebras: Introduction

-Both Theorem \ref{thm:intro formality} and \ref{thm:product formality} can be used to decide the formality properties of new groups from those of known groups.
+Both Theorem \ref{thm:intro formality} and Theorem \ref{thm:product formality} can be used to decide the formality properties of new groups from those of known groups.
 In general, though, even when both $G_1$ and $G_2$ are $1$-formal, we cannot conclude that an arbitrary semi-direct product $G_1\rtimes G_2$ is $1$-formal (see Example \ref{ex:semiproduct}).
 The various formality properties are not necessarily inherited by quotient groups.
-However, as we shall see in Theorem \ref{thm:chenlie intro} and Theorem \ref{thm:formalityQuo}, respectively, filtered formality is passed on to the derived quotients and to the nilpotent quotients of a group.
+However, as we shall see in Theorem \ref{thm:chenlie intro} and Theorem \ref{thm:formalityQuo}, respectively, filtered-formality is passed on to the derived quotients and to the nilpotent quotients of a group.